ziyanzzhu/HubbardNet/README.md

 # HubbardNet: efficient predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks

 All scripts have been tested on Google Colab (have options for both CPU/GPU).
-Can also be run locally.
+Can also run locally.

 ## Citation
-For reference of the `HubbardNet` model, please see and cite the following manuscript:
+For reference to the `HubbardNet` model, please see and cite the following manuscript:

 "HubbardNet: Efficient Predictions of the Bose-Hubbard Model Spectrum with Deep Neural Networks."

-Ziyan Zhu, Marios Mattheakis, Weiwei Pan, Efthimios Kaxiras.
-ArXiv: 2212.13678 (2022)
+Ziyan Zhu, Marios Mattheakis, Weiwei Pan, Efthimios Kaxiras

+Phys.
+Rev. Research 5, 043084 (2023) | ArXiv: 2212.13678

 ## Contact
 Ziyan (Zoe) Zhu: ziyanzhu [at] stanford.edu

-Please contact me with any issues and/or request.
+Please contact me with any issues and/or requests.

 ## List of files:
-- `matrix_elements.py`: functions to construct Bose-Hubbard model
+- `matrix_elements.py`: functions to construct the Bose-Hubbard model
 - `HubbardNet_gpu.py`: functions to construct the DNN and train the network
 ### Examples:
 - `iterative_opt_gpu_for_gs.ipynb`: ground state optimization